Multirez/AvorionData/mods/SystemControl/README.md

 ## Known issues

-* Need create and use the log function instead print, to controll the output flow.

 * Current list not updates on new installiation if window is opened.

 * Upgrades do not drops out of the ship during a crash.
 In the event of partial destruction or change